 A single day of computer security seems hardly enough to combat the growing number of potential threats but any day that encourages people to consider their safety should be celebrated.
 Computer Security Day should be treated as a reminder, to check what protection you have in place and educate yourself about what you can do to improve.
 By learning positive online habits, cybersecurity day can be every day.

-Learn more about how you can make a start by securing your emails with industry best practice standards like SPF, DKIM and DMARC here.
+To find out more about how you can make a start by securing your emails with industry best practice standards like SPF, DKIM, and DMARC, get in touch!